No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Why is Japanese candy so good?

-Not only is Japanese candy popular, but it is also delicious.
+Not only is Japanese candy popular, but it’s also delicious.

-There’s no single right answer as to why it’s so good, but here are the three main reasons people love Japanese goodies.
+There’s no single right answer as to why it’s absolutely delicious, but here are the 3 main reasons people love Japanese goodies.

 Japanese treats are complex and varied.
-Whereas people in North America are used to the usual chocolate, caramel and nougat flavors, in Japan the people prefer other flavors.
+While people in North America are used to the usual chocolate, caramel, and nougat flavors, in Japan, they prefer other flavors.

 You’ll often find alternating and different flavors in one candy.
 Most snacks come in a large variety of flavors.